Language Diversity

 Language Interpretation and Zoom

 The University's license in Zoom includes the option to enable language interpretation in meetings.
-Information on how to enable that feature can be found from the Zoom support website.
+Information on how to enable that feature can be found on the Zoom support website.
 You can use the table above to identify potential language interpreters, or otherwise identify individuals who could serve in this role.
 This is a great way to make large public meetings more accessible on the basis of language diversity, or as needed based on language assistance requests.

 Institutional Language Assistance Responsibilities